-While this isn’t a universal problem, it’s one that exists nonetheless.
-Death benefit or income comparison purposes should be solved to minimum non-MEC in compliance with DEFRA and use the Guide Line Premium Test to qualify as life insurance under DEFRA.
+While this isn’t a universal problem, it is a prevalent one.
+For income comparison purposes, death benefit should be solved to minimum non-MEC and use the Guideline Premium Test to qualify as life insurance in compliance with DEFRA.

 Preferred Best Assumptions

-This one is less about comparing companies with each other and more about what is more probable to happen for an individual who wants to apply for life insurance.
+More important than comparing companies with each other is choosing among scenario comparisons for an individual who wants to apply for life insurance.

-The only rider we’ve elected to include is the overloan protection rider (sometimes this is not a selectable rider, and rather a built in feature, regardless it’s included with all policies compared).
+The only rider we’ve included is the over-loan protection rider (sometimes, this is not a selectable rider but rather a built in feature; regardless, it’s included with all policies compared).

 We’ve sorted the results by income derived.

-It’s important to keep in mind that this is merely a starting point, and further consideration of company/contract specifics are always in order.
+It’s important to keep in mind that this is merely a starting point, and further consideration of company/contract specifics is always in order.

 Some Notable Omissions

-If you feel we’ve neglected someone, we’d be happy to to hear from you.
+If you feel we’ve neglected someone, we’d be happy to hear from you.

 The Next Step

-From here, it’s prudent to evaluate such specifics are: available riders, premium loads, caps, minimum guarantees, additional contract benefits/options, and company strength.
-Though a lot of agents skip it, there’s a lot of reasons why I would suggest paying attention to the fixed account is important.
+From here, it would be prudent to evaluate such specifics as available riders, premium loads, caps, minimum guarantees, additional contract benefits/options, and company strength.

 Though many agents skip it, there’s also lots of reasons to pay attention to the fixed account.